nshenderov/strapi-plugin-ckeditor/README.md

 ## <a id="configuration"></a>⚙️ Configuration
 ___

-It is highly recommended to explore [**the official CKEditor5 documentation**](https://ckeditor.com/docs/ckeditor5/latest/features/index.html) and [**the Strapi Custom Field API**](https://docs.strapi.io/developer-docs/latest/development/custom-fields.html#registering-a-custom-field-on-the-server)
+> It is highly recommended to explore [**the official CKEditor5 documentation**](https://ckeditor.com/docs/ckeditor5/latest/features/index.html) and [**the Strapi Custom Field API**](https://docs.strapi.io/developer-docs/latest/development/custom-fields.html#registering-a-custom-field-on-the-server)
+>
+> To display content from external sources, such as images or videos, in your admin panel, you need to configure your `middlewares.js` file. [**Check the official documentation for details.**](https://docs.strapi.io/dev-docs/configurations/middlewares#security)

 The plugin configuration should be defined in `your-app/config/ckeditor.js|ts`